khxif/react-dev-companion/README.md

 # React Dev Companion

-A lightweight and customizable **developer companion for React projects**.
-Stay productive with features like **activity tracking, reminders, and a fun companion widget**.
+**React Dev Companion** is a fun and interactive companion for React developers.
+It integrates with your **Pomodoro timer** and visually shows your coding activity through an **animated pet that wakes up, walks, and gets tired as your session progresses.on widget**.

 ---